Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 9. What if a tenant does not agree to a rent increase?

 If a tenant does not agree to a rent increase, then the landlord can not force the tenant.
 In this condition, landlords should wait for the end of the tenancy.
+If landlords force tenants to accept the increased rent can cross the legal harassment threshold under UK housing law.

 5/5 – (601 votes)